laminas/laminas-mvc/doc/book/zend.mvc.controllers.md

 Implementing each of the above interfaces is a lesson in redundancy; you won't often want to do it.
 As such, we've developed two abstract, base controllers you can extend to get started.

-The first is `Zend\Mvc\Controller\AbstractActionController`.
+The first is `Laminas\Mvc\Controller\AbstractActionController`.
 This controller implements each of the above interfaces, and uses the following assumptions:

 - An "action" parameter is expected in the `RouteMatch` object composed in the attached `MvcEvent`.